 International students need satisfactory Test of English as a Foreign Language (TOEFL) scores.
 They should contact the International Student Services Office at 610-499-4499 for immigration requirements.
 More information can be found by visiting International Students Admissions.

 Our program emphasizes personal leadership development.
-Your student experience will be enriched with a specialized leadership course focused on the behaviors required as a leader and the necessary skills to overcome the challenges that face higher education and health care settings.
+Your student experience will be enriched with a specialized leadership course focused on the behaviors required as a leader and the necessary skills to overcome the challenges facing higher education and health care settings.

 Thrive in a learning community that provides close mentorship and one-on-one support.
 Our full-time faculty members bring active clinical and academic research experience to the classroom.
-Here, you'll build a network that will follow you long after graduation.
+Widener provides the opportunity for you to build a professional network that supports you long after graduation.

 Partner with expert faculty who aren’t just teaching the courses but are creating the science of nursing education.